Favorite Model Kits

 lifetimes.
 Someday I'll inventory them.
 I can hardly use my closets for clothes.

-Well, actually I did run out of closet space and now the model are just everywhere:
+Well, I did run out of closet space and now the model are just everywhere:

 Web Author: Doug Ikemi